 For other devices, you need to install (very likely, you already installed it) the Chromecast app and make sure it is updated to 1.7.4 or later versions.

-Once opening the Chromecast app, you will be greeted by the message “Cast Screen now available”.
-Once you dismiss this message, you should find the cast screen in the menu as shown below.
+Once you open the Chromecast app, you will be greeted by the message “Cast Screen now available.”
+Once you dismiss this message, you should find the cast screen in the menu, as shown below.

 Will screen mirroring with Chromecast replace Miracast (wireless display)?